Vegan Sourdough Waffles with Spelt Flour

-I make waffles a handful of times every month, often with some seasonal variations tossed in – blueberry, pumpkin, apple – but these sourdough waffles are hands down my favourite.
+I make waffles a handful of times every month, often with some seasonal variations tossed in – blueberry, pumpkin, apple (see page 115 of my first cookbook) – but these sourdough waffles are hands down my favourite.
 They’re so easy, always bake up perfectly, and, best part, they’re prepped the night before.

 If you tend to get a bit bloated or some slight stomach upset from normal waffles, you might be able to digest sourdough waffles a bit more easily, much the same as with bread.
 I usually have a bit of trouble with waffles but these ones are easy on the stomach due to the fermenting process.